resilmesh2/ISIM/docs/mission_guidelines.md

 We started to number IDs of missions, services, AND/OR nodes, and hosts from numbers that allow maintaining quick understanding of representation in [example JSON](../isim_rest/test/test_data/cyber_czech_mission_bt1.json).

 Properties of nodes are self-explaining.
+Criticality of missions can be expressed using two options.
+It is possible to use an overall criticality of a mission or separate confidentiality, integrity, and availability requirements but not both of these options simultaneously.
-Criticality of missions should have value from 1 to 10.
+The criticality should have value from 1 to 10.
-10 means the most critical mission which would cause a catastrophical impact to organization when not working properly.
+Number 10 means the most critical mission which would cause a catastrophical impact to organization when not working properly.
+Confidentiality, integrity, and availability requirements are denoted instead of criticality using keys "confidentiality_requirement", "integrity_requirement", and "availability_requirement".
+Individual requirements have values from 1 to 10.
+Number 10 means the most critical requirement.
+The organization would encounter catastrophic impact when the requirement is violated.

 Relationships have five subkeys: